SkohTV/quantum/README.md

 \- Install pip modules from requirements.txt<br/>
 \- Setup environnement variables from .env<br/>
 \- Create discord bot + invite in server<br/>
-\- Commands are only executable in @skoh server, so need to change data.py<br/>
 \- Run main.py<br/>